Banff in December 2024: Here’s ALL You Need to Know

 How Cold is Banff in December?

-What is the temperature in December?
-It’s a very cold time of year in the Canadian Rockies.
-In fact, some of the most frigid weather of the entire year comes in December.
-The average temperature is about -4°C, and after dark, it plummets below -10°C, but don’t be surprised if it reaches -15°C or even -20°C.
+December is a very cold time of year in the Canadian Rockies.
+In fact, some of the most frigid weather of the entire year arrives now.
+The average temperature is about -5°C, and after dark, it plummets below -10°C, but don’t be surprised if it reaches -15°C or even -20°C.

-That being said, the weather in Banff in December can be pretty pleasant, with many sunny days throughout the month.
+That being said, the weather in the Canadian Rockies in December can be pretty pleasant, with many sunny days throughout the month.
 When you’re standing in the sun, even in December, you can feel relatively warm – for Alberta.
-The winter air in Banff and Lake Louise is very dry and cold — we highly recommend protecting your skin.
+The winter air in Banff and Lake Louise is very dry and cold — we highly recommend protecting your skin with some good moisturizer.

 If you’re coming from elsewhere in Alberta, you may find it surprising that Banff in December can feel warmer.
 The prairies see far more drastic shifts in weather with the wide open spaces.
 Our mountains and trees do provide some cover from the worst weather.

-You can expect snow in Banff in December, especially as the month progresses.
-Every Christmas we’ve spent here has been white with snow on the ground.
+You can expect snow in December, especially as the month progresses.
+Every Christmas we’ve spent here has been white with plenty of snow on the ground.
 The ski resorts in the valley and along the Icefields Parkway get plenty of snow.
-It is one of the most reliable in the Northern Hemisphere for early-season ski conditions.
+The Canadian Rockies are some of the most reliable mountains in the Northern Hemisphere for early-season ski conditions.
 Of course, it is the weather we’re dealing with, so every year, month, and week is different.

-December in Banff, on average, sees about 10cm of snowfall per week.
+December, on average, sees about 10cm of snowfall per week.
 Snow doesn’t fall every day, but according to Snow Forecast, it snows 3.6 days a week on average.
 The closer you get to Lake Louise and the Icefields Parkway, the more snow you will notice.
 The high peaks and ski hills receive the most snow, while the town of Banff receives a moderate amount.
-We generally say you’re guaranteed a white Christmas — I hope we’re never proven wrong.
+We generally say you’re guaranteed a White Christmas — I hope we’re never proven wrong.

 What’s a typical day like in December?

 December has some of the shortest days of the year.
 You can expect the sun to rise just before 9 a.m. and set around 4:30 for most of the month.
 The good news is there’s a lot you can accomplish outside in those short hours, and there are many sunny days in December as well, but that means not a ton of snow.
-Sometimes, especially if you’re a ski bum, you’ll pray for fog, clouds, and sweet, powdery goodness.
+If you’re ski bums like us, you may pray for fog, clouds, and sweet, powdery goodness instead of sunshine.

 Skiing and snowboarding are in full swing in December.
 The earlier in the month that you are on the mountain shredding it, the less busy it will be.
-Expect holiday crowds from December 24 until after the New Year.
+Expect holiday crowds on the ski resorts from December 23rd until after the New Year.

 Festivals in Banff in December